Kron4ek/Wine-Builds/README.md

 All builds compiled with Vulkan support.

-All builds requires GLIBC version 2.23 or newer.
+All builds require GLIBC version 2.23 or newer.

 =======================================================================

-* amd64-nomultilib builds do not requires 32-bit dependencies and can run only pure 64-bit applications.
+* amd64-nomultilib builds do not require 32-bit dependencies and can run only pure 64-bit applications.
 * amd64 builds can run both 32-bit and 64-bit applications.
 * x86 builds can run only 32-bit applications.